Dietro lo stippling #glock

 Frequently Asked Questions

-The primary tool for stippling is a wood burner (pirografo) with interchangeable tips.
-You'll also need a brass wire brush for cleaning the tool tip and potentially safety equipment like gloves and eye protection.
+Essential tools for Glock frame stippling include a wood burner (pirografo) with interchangeable tips, a brass wire brush for cleaning the tool, and a digital display to monitor the temperature accurately.
+Safety gear like gloves and glasses are also necessary.

 How does stippling improve firearm performance?